SPC Australia: 2005–2021: Acquisition by Coca-Cola Amatil and Financial Problems

-SPCA lost $25 million in 2013, compared to a $70 million profit 8 years earlier.
+It acquired IXL and Taylors brands in 2004,.

+However, under Coca-Cola Amatil ownership, the company faced significant financial struggles.

+SPCA closed its Mooroopna processing plant in 2011 and its Kyabram factory was sold in 2019.

 In 2012, SPCA disposed $100 million of fruit bought under contract because it could not be sold, blaming it on "plummeting" local and export orders.
 A former Coca-Cola Asia executive, Peter Kelly, went to the company in April 2013 to attempt to turn it around.

-In early 2014, SPCA sought $25 million of government assistance as part of a plan to upgrade the Shepparton cannery.
-The proposal was later rejected by the Abbott Government.
+SPC Ardmona lost $25 million in 2013, compared to a $70 million profit 8 years earlier.
+In October 2013, SPCA sought A$50 million financial assistance from the Federal and Victorian governments to modernise its operation.
+It wanted the Victorian Government to match the Federal grant.
+In early 2014, SPCA sought $25 million of Federal government assistance as part of a plan to upgrade the Shepparton cannery which was rejected.
 Shortly afterwards however, the Victorian Government announced that $22 million would be provided.

 In November 2016, Woolworths ended its contract with SPCA for the supply of tinned tomatoes and would not renew it.
 However, the five-year deal to provide tinned fruit was ongoing.